formbricks/store/CONTRIBUTING.md

 ## 🙏 Thank You!

-Thank you for contributing to Formbricks Store!
+Thank you for contributing to Formbricks Hub!
 Your efforts help make experience management accessible to everyone.

 Every contribution counts, and we appreciate your time and expertise. ❤️